 In their collaboration, Sophia Guggenberger & Eugenia Morpurgo are working on sustainable shoes made from materials that are harvested in a regenerative field, including digital technologies in the fabrication process of the shoes.

-The team worked with Hub Linz.
+The team worked within the Additive Manufacturing Hub of Re-FREAM.
 The Re-FREAM partners Haratech, WoodKPlus and the Fashion & Technology department at the Kunstuniversität Linz collaborated on 3D printing techniques, and material development to produce the 3D-printed components of the shoes.
 Empa provided counsel on material properties and testing.

 Guillaume Clement, Haratech, about the project